opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 * Training and prediction must be done on grayscale images, use :ocv:func:`cvtColor` to convert between the color spaces.
 * **THE FISHERFACES METHOD MAKES THE ASSUMPTION, THAT THE TRAINING AND TEST IMAGES ARE OF EQUAL SIZE.** (caps-lock, because I got so many mails asking for this).
 You have to make sure your input data has the correct shape, else a meaningful exception is thrown.
 Use :ocv:func:`resize` to resize the images.
+* A call to :ocv:func:`FaceRecognizer::train` empties the Fisherfaces model and re-estimates a model on given data.

 Model internal data:
 ++++++++++++++++++++